 My nonni (grandparents) in Italy used to have homemade pancetta, sausages and prosciutto hanging in their cantina.
 Even as a child, these things were on par with “sweeties” and chocolate in my book!
 The smell of the cantina will forever be in my top five aromas, and quite possibly number one.

-Since I’m now living in eternally warm and sunny Los Angeles, I cannot make these delicacies as my nonni did, however, I’ve found that where there’s a will, there’s a way.
+Since I’m now living in eternally warm and sunny Los Angeles, I cannot make these delicacies as my nonni did in their cantina.
+However, I’ve found that where there’s a will, there’s a way.

 How, you ask?
 Well, everyone has a refrigerator, and that’s how.
 First of all, making your own pancetta will not only make you feel incredibly accomplished, but the quality and flavor will be so much better than what you can buy.
-First things first, though:
+This pancetta recipe also avoids using nitrates (pink curing salt) so that you end up with a healthier end product.
+Scroll down for more basic information about pancetta and how to use it.

 recipe by my mother (Lidia Conte) FULL PRINTABLE RECIPE BELOW